VerdictAI

 Frequently asked

-What's the difference between PIR and mmWave motion sensors?
+What's the difference between a PIR motion sensor and an mmWave presence sensor?